-Despite the full kitchen and wet bath, this model weighs only 2,400 lbs.
+Despite the full kitchen and wet bath, this model weighs only 2,400 lbs (check out more options near the 2000 pound weight).
 Thus, even small vehicles can tow it with ease.
 Perhaps the best feature of the iCamp is the price.
 A well-equipped model can be had for as little as $19,000 new or ~$10k used.

 Bottom Line: If you are in the market for a small popup camper, consider the Jaysport series.
 Coming in less than 12 feet, it’s short, maneuverable and light!
 The price isn’t bad either.
 The downside?
 It doesn’t have a permanent bathroom.